 - From Campogrosso: from the bar on the King’s Road continue on the road, skirting the East faces of the Sengio Alto, reaching the meadows of Malga Baffelan; follow the trail toward left heading to the Boale del Baffelan, enter it, reaching an hand-made stone wall (20 min.)

-- From Pian delle Fugazze: from the little pull-out near the bar which closes the King’s road, follow the road by walking; where the road is destroyed a steep trail crosses the and leads to the final section of the road.
+- From Pian delle Fugazze: from the little pull-out near the bar which closes the King’s road, follow the road by walking; where the road is destroyed a suspended bridge leads to the final section of the road.
 Follow it to a hairpin below the peak: a short trail starting from the hairpin leads below the East face (50 min).

 - Primo Apostolo Normal Route

-An easy and short scramble starting from Malga Baffelan and rising to the Baffelan Col m.
-1661, then getting the summit via the Arroccamento Path.
+An easy and short scramble starting from Malga Baffelan and rising to the Colle del Baffelan 1661 m, then getting the summit via the Arroccamento Path.

-Report: from the King’s Road follow the trail toward Malga Baffelan, the head to left getting the Boale del Baffelan (iron’s chain) towards the Baffelan Col m.
-1661 (junction, signs), a saddle lying on Sentiero di Arroccamento.
-From the saddle follow towards right (North) the Arroccamento Path, getting to the saddle between Primo and Secondo Apostolo; a short scramble to the summit.
+Report: from the Strada del Re (King’s Road) follow the trail toward Malga Baffelan, then head to left getting the Boale del Baffelan (iron chain) towards the Colle del Baffelan 1661 m (junction, signs), a saddle lying on Sentiero di Arroccamento.
+From the saddle follow towards right (North) the Sentiero di Arroccamento, getting to the saddle between Primo and Secondo Apostolo; a short scramble to the summit.